JakeRoggenbuck/jai/README.md

 	```
 	pip install ./target/wheels/jai-0.1.1-*
+	# Add a `--force-reinstall` if reinstalling
 	```

 # Troubleshooting
-If you get something saying `maturin command not found` after you install it via pip.
+- If you get something saying `maturin command not found` after you install it via pip.
 Try using `python3 -m pip` to install it and `python3 -m maturin` to run it.
+- If jai does not seem to change after editing the source, make sure to do the build instructions again and use `--force-reinstall`

 # Test
 1. Run build instructions